jaskfla/lai.nz/src/collections.md

 It’s just a list of lists, really.

-Essays, books, vlogs, whatever-it-may-be’s which jive with my weird brain:
+Essays, books, vlogs, lectures, things and whatever-it-may-be’s which have nestled in my brain:

 - [Required reading](/readings)